OPEN CALL FOR DEMONSTRATORS

 Companies who have not yet identified space technologies are encouraged to contact the Spacetransfer team, as the team is available to search for relevant space technologies to cover specific technology challenges.

-The Call remains open from October 16th 2017 to April 16th 2018.
+The Call remains open from October 16th 2017 to March 23rd 2018.
 During this period two selection campaigns will be run to award a total of two Technology Transfer Demonstrators.
-If several high quality applications are received already in the first selection campaign, both Demonstrators can be awarded then and the Call subsequently closed.
-The tentative deadline for the first selection campaign is December 16th 2017.
+The application deadline for the second selection campaign is March 23rd 2018.
 Proposals should be submitted via firstname.lastname@example.org.
 Interested companies are encouraged to contact the Spacetransfer team before submitting their proposal.

 See the following documents for detailed instructions on how to submit a proposal: